Interview Query

 4. What’s the difference between DELETE and TRUNCATE statements in SQL?

 DELETE is used to remove specific data from a table.
 This statement is a DML command, and it’s slower than TRUNCATE.
-One key difference: You can rollback data after using DELETE.
-TRUNCATE, on the other hand, is a DDL command, and it is used to delete all the rows from a table.
+One key difference: You can roll back data after using DELETE.
+TRUNCATE, on the other hand, is a DDL command that is used to delete all the rows from a table.

 5. What is query optimization?

-Inefficient SQL queries can drain a database, and lead to slow performance and loss of service.
+Inefficient SQL queries can drain a database and lead to slow performance and loss of service.
 Optimization is especially critical when working with production databases.
 As such, query optimization is the process of making SQL queries more efficient.
-More efficient queries provide outputs faster, and minimizes the impact on the database.
+More efficient queries provide outputs faster and minimize the impact on the database.

 6. Given the tables below, select the top three departments with at least ten employees and rank them according to the percentage of their employees making over $100,000 in salary.